-3. No per diem allowance shall be paid when applying the decision of the National Board of Taxes or the company travelling regulation if:
+3. No per diem allowance shall be paid when applying the decision of the Tax Administration or the company travelling regulation if:

 - the employee performs work-related travel for a company that is limited by region and operates in several municipalities - the employee participates at the employer's expense in training that is internal to the company or trading group.